RH-Electronics/SFT_Dataset_Guide/README.md

 Minimum 300 pairs, more than 1000 is recommended.

 ## Should you mix data domains?
 Depend what is your SFT purpose.
 But even if you do pure RP dataset, try to enrich data domains.
-Don't stick only on RP, mix it with phylosophy, deep talks, emotional support, daily help, creativity, humor and etc.
+Don't stick only on RP, mix it with philosophy, deep talks, emotional support, daily help, creativity, humor and etc.

 # Build base.txt
 Read your 4o conversations and manually select pairs.